Black Bean Enchiladas with Smoky Chipotle Sauce

 Still hungry?
 Try one of these

-Pan-seared beef patties finished in a silky mushroom and onion gravy, ready in about 30 minutes for hearty weeknight family dinners.
+Juicy pan-seared beef meatballs simmered in a quick homemade marinara, ready in about 30 minutes for weeknight pasta dinners.